green-nk/quarto-basic/README.md

     * Check out and push `gh-pages` branch to create a source branch.
     * Set up `gh-pages` as a source branch for *GitHub Pages* in **Settings** : **Pages**.

+    And *GitHub Pages* needs to have an `index.html` as a default to be able to host a webpage.
+Therefore, if your website contains multiple pages, you need to have one file named `index.html` so that *GitHub Pages* can publish what so called "homepage" sucessfully.

 All the steps are repeating as the development continues.
 It is also updating the project as a **release** while the source code changes along the way.

 Using help for *Quarto* commands.